The Kardashians

 The Kardashians is an American reality television series focusing on the personal lives of the Kardashian family.
 The program is a retooled continuation of their previous reality show, Keeping Up with the Kardashians, which concluded in 2021 after a 20-season run, on E!.

 The series focuses on sisters Kourtney, Kim, and Khloé Kardashian and their half-sisters, Kendall and Kylie Jenner, alongside their mother, Kris Jenner.
 It has also featured some of their current and former partners across the seasons including Travis Barker, Tristan Thompson, Scott Disick, Corey Gamble, Kanye West, Lamar Odom and Caitlyn Jenner.
-A few guest appearances by their friends and celebrities happen occasionally.
+Guest appearances by their friends and celebrities happen occasionally.

 The Kardashians premiered on April 14, 2022, on the streaming service Hulu; its first season consisted of 10 episodes.
 Before the series debuted, it was greenlit by Hulu for a multi-season launch with a total of forty episodes.
 All of the seasons consisted of ten episodes each; the first four premiered bi-annually.
 The second season premiered in September 2022, followed by the third and fourth seasons in May and September 2023, and the fifth season in May 2024.
 The Kardashians was renewed for a sixth and seventh season in July 2024; which premiered in February and October 2025 respectively.